s5uishida/install_vpp_upf_dpdk/README.md

 ```
 ...
 # make build
-# cp -r build-root/install-vpp_debug-native/vpp /usr/local/
 ```
-If you want to install the built files as packages without manually copying these, build binary packages as follows.
+Then build binary packages as follows.
 ```
 # make pkg-deb-debug
 ```